I Killed My Endpoint Privilege Management Enrollment, Hung Her on a Meathook, and Now I Have a Three Picture Deal at MMPC

 I decided to reinstall my device/vm but this time again without the 2023-03 preview and enrolled the device with Autopilot.
 When the enrollment was done, I took a look at the EnterpriseMgmt Tasks and noticed these tasks

-I downloaded the 2023-03 preview update and rebooted the VM, but this time in a VLAN so I could open FIddler and capture some traffic.
-I opened the EnterpriseMGT tasks and first I noticed there wasn’t any additional task created.
+I downloaded the 2023-03 preview update and rebooted the VM, this time in a VLAN, so I could open FIddler and capture some traffic.
+I opened the EnterpriseMGT tasks, and first, I noticed no additional task had been created.

 Before removing the VLAN, I made sure I got the Intune certificate exported and attached to Fiddler